First impressions are everything

 You can easily do these things yourself or pay for them.
 I’ve chosen to pay for these things because I am investing in myself, and I earn enough to justify it.
 Here is an example to illustrate.

-Who looks more professional: The one who took a selfie in a kitchen or the one who posed in front of a wall of plants?
+Which looks more professional: The one who took a selfie or the headshot?

 4. No specific niche